fleurnoir/haskell-rest/README.md

-# Demo REST API in Haaskell
+# Demo REST API in Haskell

 The application is REST API representing CRUD operations of a rudimetary "Book store".
 The Book object has the following format:
 ```JSON